 The plaintiff seeks an hourly rate of \$165.00 for Annie Pressley.
-Adewusi Decl. ¶ 2.
-Pressley is a "special education advocate/paralegal" who graduated from the University of the District of Columbia School of Law in "2004-2005."
+Adewusi Decl. ¶ 1.
+Pressley is a "special education advocate/paralegal" who graduated from the University of the District of Columbia School of Law in "2004[-]2005."
 Id.
-She is neither a licensed attorney nor a member of the D.C.
+Pressley is not a licensed attorney nor a member of the D.C.
 Bar.
 Defs.'
 Opp'n at 12.
 The defendants contend that the IDEA does not require the DCPS to pay for the services of educational advocates.
 Id.
 The plaintiff asserts, however, that section (h) of the DCPS Guidelines permits payment of fees to educational advocates.
-Pl.'s Reply at 6-7.
-The plaintiff further notes that attorneys require the services of paralegals and advocates in order to adequately represent their clients.
+Pl.'s Reply at 6.
+The plaintiff further argues that attorneys require the services of paralegals and advocates in order to adequately represent their clients.
 Id. at 7.

 The court in Bowman v.
 District of Columbia held that court-appointed educational advocates may not recover attorney's fees under the IDEA.
 496 F. Supp.
 2d 160, 167 (D.D.C.
 2007).
-The educational advocates in Bowman, however, were appointed by the court to make educational decisions for children who were wards of the district, so that the advocates effectively acted as "parents" under the IDEA.
+The educational advocates in Bowman were appointed by the court to make educational decisions for children who were wards of the district, so that the advocates effectively acted as "parents" under the IDEA.
 See id.
 Accordingly, even though they were licensed attorneys, they could not recover fees as educational advocates because they were not acting in an attorney-client capacity.
 See id.

-Unlike the attorneys in Bowman, Pressley was employed by the Chris Anwah Law Firm, instead of being appointed by the court as an educational advocate.
-See Adewusi Decl. ¶ 2.
+Pressley distinguishes from this scenario because she was employed by the Chris Anwah Law Firm, instead of being appointed by the court as an advocate.
+See Adewusi Decl. ¶ 1.
 Furthermore, Pressley's work on this matter was similar to that performed by the billing attorneys.
 See Pl.'s Mot., Ex.
-A. Because she is not a member of the D.C.
-Bar, however, Pressley is not entitled to attorney rates.
+B. Yet because she is not a member of the D.C.
+Bar, Pressley is not entitled to attorney rates.
 See Dickens, 724 F. Supp.
 2d at 120 (holding that attorneys not admitted to the D.C.
 Bar are not entitled to reimbursement, but awarding fees at paralegal rates as equitable relief); Agapito v.
 District of Columbia, 477 F. Supp.
 2d 103, 112-13 (D.D.C.
 2007).
 Pressley is described as a "paralegal" in the plaintiff's declaration, and the court accordingly reduces her hourly rate to \$85.00, consistent with the rate charged by paralegals at the Chris Anwah Law Firm.
-See Adewusi Decl. ¶ 4; Dickens, 724 F. Supp.
+See Adewusi Decl. ¶ 3; Dickens, 724 F. Supp.
 2d at 120 (awarding fees below Laffey rates because "[a]ctual billing practices factor into a court's discretionary assessment of the reasonableness of rates").
-Because this hourly rate is already lower than the paralegal rate set forth in the Laffey Matrix, the court need not reduce the rate any further.
+Because this hourly rate is already lower than that set forth in the Laffey Matrix, the court need not reduce the rate any further.